ThelmaPana/plankton_classif_benchmark/README.md

 # plankton_classif_benchmark
 Benchmark for plankton images classifications methods for images from multiple plankton imaging devices (ISIIS, Zooscan, Flowcam, etc.)

-This tool allows you to do a comparison between a Convolutional Neural Network and a Random Forest classifier on a dataset of plankton images.
+This tool allows you to run a comparison between a Convolutional Neural Network and a Random Forest classifier on a dataset of plankton images.

 Link to paper: https://docs.google.com/document/d/1pFkKo07n_23ZIclz11tnBPKEnYmTRYWxtYccPv9iqFE/edit?usp=sharing